-When the TTT was stabilized with a single A-wire, complications occurred in 9/28 cases (32% complication rate), with 6 (21%) of these requiring a second surgery either to remove the A-wire due to skin irritation (2 cases), infection (1 case) or pin migration (2 cases), or to treat a TTF (1 case).
-There were 4 (14%) minor complications: three cases of patellar reluxation (grade I) occurred but second surgery was not considered necessary, and one TTF which was an incidental finding on follow up radiographs and did not require any specific treatment.
-One patient had two concurrent complications, with one being classified as major (surgical site infection; SSI) and the other as minor (grade I patellar reluxation).
+When the TTT was stabilized with a single K-wire, complications occurred in 9/28 cases, with 6 of these requiring a second surgery either to remove the K-wire due to skin irritation (n=2), infection (n=1) or pin migration (n=2), or to treat a tibial tuberosity fracture (n=1).
+There were 4 minor complications: three cases of patellar reluxation (grade I) occurred but second surgery was not considered necessary, and one tibial tuberosity fracture which was an incidental finding on follow up radiographs and did not require any specific treatment.
+One patient had two concurrent complications, with one being classified as major (surgical site infection) and the other as minor (grade I patellar reluxation).

-When the TTT was stabilized with two A-wires, complications occurred in 6/20 cases (30% complication rate).
-The complications were classified as major in 4 cases (20%) and minor in 2 cases (10%).
-Major complications involved removal of the A-wires due to skin irritation (2) or seroma formation (2), and minor complications consisted of two TTF that did not require further surgical or medical intervention.
+When the TTT was stabilized with two K-wires, complications occurred in 6/20 cases.
+The complications were classified as major in 4 cases and minor in 2 cases.
+Major complications involved removal of the K-wires due to skin irritation (n=2) or seroma formation (n=2), and minor complications consisted of two tibial tuberosity fractures that did not require further surgical or medical intervention.

-When the TTT was stabilized with one A-wire and a TBW, complications occurred in 13/26 cases (50% complication rate), with 9 of these requiring a second surgery (35% major complication rate).
-There were 5 implant removals, 1 femoral growth plate fracture, 1 patellar reluxation and 2 TTF.
-The implant removals were performed due to skin irritation (3) and pin displacement (2).
-Four minor complications (15% ) occurred including seroma formation (2), minimal wound dehiscence (1) and minor open wound due to pin irritation (1).
+When the TTT was stabilized with one K-wire and a TBW, complications occurred in 13/26 cases, with 9 of these requiring a second surgery.
+There were 5 implant removals, 1 femoral growth plate fracture, 1 patellar reluxation and 2 tibial tuberosity fractures.
+The implant removals were performed due to skin irritation (n=3) and pin displacement (n=2).
+Four minor complications occurred including seroma formation (n=2), minimal wound dehiscence (n=1) and minor open wound due to pin irritation (n=1).

-When the TTT was stabilized with two A-wires and TBW complications occurred in 8/26 cases (30.7% complication rate), 6 of which were major (23%) and 2 were minor (8%).
+When the TTT was stabilized with two K-wires and TBW complications occurred in 8/26 cases, 6 of which were major and 2 were minor.
 Major complications included 4 implant removals, 1 tibial fracture and 1 patellar reluxation (grade II).
-Implant removals were caused by patellar ligament desmitis (1), pin migration (2) and seroma (1); minor complications included seroma formation (1) and patellar reluxation (1, grade II).
+Implant removals were caused by patellar ligament desmitis (n=1), pin migration (n=2) and seroma (n=1); minor complications included seroma formation (n=1) and patellar reluxation (n=1, grade II).

 Comparisons were made among the four construct groups (one pin, one pin-TBW, two pins, two pins-TBW).
 There was no statistical difference in the incidence of complications between the four different groups as separate categories (P=0.850) or comparing them after grouping them by the use of one-two pins (P=0.834), or by the use or not of a TBW (P=0.560).
-There was no difference in the proportion
+There was no difference in the proportion.

 Risk factors associated with complications of surgery for patellar luxation

 Logistic regression analysis was used to determine factors associated with the occurrence of complications, when taking into account possible confounding factors (Table 2).
 There were no significant interactions between TBW use and either bodyweight (P=0.222) or whether or not the distal tibial tuberosity remained attached (P=0.505).
 After the initial model was refined by backwards-stepwise elimination, the best-fit model was one that included four variables.
 In the final multiple regression model (Table 3), the only factor positively associated with a reduced risk of complications was preserving the TTT distal cortical attachment whereas factors associated with an increased risk of complications included medial release and caudoproximal pin direction.
 Finally, these variables were further investigated to determine associations with specific types of complication (Table 4).
-Medial release was associated with an increased risk of medial reluxation after MPL, whilst preserving the distal cortical attachment was associated with a decreased risk of implant-related complications.
+Medial release was associated with an increased risk of medial reluxation after medial patellar luxation, whilst preserving the distal cortical attachment was associated with a decreased risk of implant-related complications.
 Pin direction was not associated with any specific type of complication.

 Discussion